ComputationalThermodynamics/Resources/ETH2025/Into_MAGEMin_C.md

 ## Example with non-constant bulk-rock composition

-In previous example, we have seen that excess water can trigger large amount of partial melting.
-One way to make the model slightly more realistic is by dynamically adjusting the composition at every step by removing excess water from it.
+In previous example, we have seen that excess water was not released during the subduction.
+One way to make the model more realistic is by dynamically adjusting the composition at every step by removing excess water from it.

 This can be be done by modifying your calculation as follow: